 Frequency/market practice: fairly common; escrows are commonly used by private equity investors and strategic buyers.
-Private equity sellers are not usually agreeable to an escrow on the basis that it will not be able to distribute any contingent element of the consideration.
+Private equity sellers are resistant to agreeing an escrow on the basis that it will not be able to distribute any contingent element of the consideration.